Menu

 4. Interpretability and Explainability of AI Results

 Making AI results understandable is a challenge when implementing AI in quality assurance.
 Interpretability and explainability with Explainable Artificial Intelligence (XAI) allow testers to quickly grasp the context and reasoning behind AI’s decisions.
-XAI improves the efficiency and accuracy of testing and producing understandable results efficiently.
+XAI improves the efficiency and accuracy of testing and produces understandable results efficiently.

 Ethical Considerations in AI Testing